corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

       name: "O=Bob Plc,L=Rome,C=IT"
 ```
 {{< note >}}
-* `initiator` refers to myself as caller of the command.
+* The `initiator` field is the initiator of the command.
-* `peers` field contains the other participants' distribution list.
+* The `peers` field contains the other participants' distribution list.
 {{< /note >}}

 You can also perform the same check by specifying a transaction ID.
 This is commonly the case when recovering from a receiver perspective (as an initiator flow ID is meaningless outside its own node).